-Originals by Adam Grant studies studies highly successful professionals who make originality their centerpiece to tell us
+Originals by Adam Grant studies studies highly successful professionals who make originality their centerpiece.

 - Produce lots of work on your way to a masterpiece (instead of focusing on doing one only perfectly)